oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Token-Mediating Backend {#pattern-tmb}
 -----------------------

-This section describes the architecture of a browser-based application that relies on a backend component to handle OAuth responsibilities for obtaining tokens as a confidential client.
+This section describes the architecture of a browser-based application that relies on a backend component to handle OAuth responsibilities for obtaining tokens as a confidential client (as defined in {{Section 2.1 of RFC6749}}).
 The backend component then provides the application with the access token to directly interact with resource servers.

 The token-mediating backend pattern is more lightweight than the BFF pattern (See {{pattern-bff}}), since it does not require the proxying of all requests and responses between the application and the resource server.
 From a security perspective, the token-mediating backend is less secure than a BFF, but still offers significant advantages over an OAuth client application running directly in the browser.